College of Business

 Program Learning Goals (BBA)

 • Program Goal 1: Mastery of Content.
-Graduates will demonstrate an ability to integrate and use knowledge from multiple business disciplines and will demonstrate proficiency in their major area of business discipline.
+Graduates will demonstrate an ability to integrate and use knowledge from multiple business disciplines and will demonstrate proficiency in their major areas of business discipline.

 • Program Goal 2: Ethics.
 Graduates will have an ethical perspective.